SevenTV/WebComponents/.documentation/Contributing.md

 ## Workspaces

-When new packages are created they should be defined in the `workspaces` field in the root `package.json` for the repository so that npm will resolve internal dependancies correctly.
+All packages are captured by the `workspaces` field in the root `package.json` for the repository so that npm will resolve internal dependancies correctly.

 ## Package versioning